-Figure 3 presents the BLUR impersonation attack strategy Before the attack takes place Alice and Bob (the victims) are running a secure BT session and they share a BT long term key (K{BT}).
+Figure 3 presents the BLUR impersonation attack strategy using a slave impersonation attack as a reference example.
+Before the attack takes place Alice and Bob (the victims) are running a secure BT session and they share a BT long term key (K{BT}).
 As a side effect of CTKD, Alice and Bob are pairable on BLE.
-Charlie (the attacker), targets BLE (which is not used by the victims) and pairs with Bob over BLE as Alice and triggers CTKD, while the real Alice is communicating with Bob over BT.
-Because of CTKD, Charlie forces Bob to overwrite the BT pairing key that he established with Alice with his own.
-As a result, Charlie takes over Alice's BT session from BLE.
-The real Alice can no longer connect to Bob as she does not possess the correct K{BT} and can attempt to re-pair with Bob only when Charlie terminates his BT session with Bob.
-Charlie uses the described attack strategy to perform master and slave impersonation attacks as follows:
+Charlie (the attacker), targets the BLE transport BLE (which is not used by the victims) and pairs with Bob over BLE , pretending to be Alice as Alice and triggers CTKD, while the real Alice is communicating with Bob over BT.
+Because of CTKD, Bob overwrites the BT long term Charlie forces Bob to overwrite the BT pairing key that he established with Alice with the one derived when pairing with Charliehis own.
+As a result, Charlie takes over Alice's BT session , and from BLE.
+The real Alice can no longer connect to Bob as she does not possess the correct K{BT}-

+In the following two paragraphs we describe the technical details of the BLUR and can attempt to re-pair with Bob only when Charlie terminates his BT session with Bob.
+Charlie uses the described attack strategy to perform master and slave impersonation attacks - as follows: